angelmaria831/black-jack/README.md

 # Game Model

 1. Create a single deck of playing cards
-2. two players (called Player and the Dealer) who will play against each other
+2. Two players (called Player and the Dealer) who will play against each other
 3. Each player is given three cards from the top of a shuffled deck of cards

 # Rules :